-We asked Kalandra N. Wheeler, a Trial Attorney in the Dallas office of Rob Wiley, P.C., to provide her sincere answers to a range of questions.
+We asked Kalandra N. Wheeler, a Trial Attorney in the Houston office of Wiley Wheeler, P.C., to provide her sincere answers to a range of questions.
 After reading, you will be more more abreast with the understanding and competency that Ms. Wheeler brings.

 1.Why did you start practicing labor and employment law?

 I wanted to be able to help people that otherwise might not find help.
 Labor and employment laws affect most of society.
 And – whether our results help one or many – our work and efforts as employment lawyers touch people in a real way in their every day lives.